Presentation

 After the initial moment of introducing and discussing individual studies concerning different subjects of shared interest, the Seminário went on to combine the activity derived from the permanent and collective work in the field of Theory and History of Ideas with the design and implementation of research projects dedicated to contemporary cultural and political Portuguese history.

 Among the scientific results of the research group, which maintains its original designation of Seminário Livre de História das Ideias, are various publications, such as the collective books Lisboa, 1821.
 A cidade e os políticos (1996), Dreyfus e a responsabilidade intelectual (1999), Dicionário do vintismo e do primeiro cartismo (2002), Revistas, ideias e doutrinas.
 Leituras do pensamento contemporâneo (2002), Atlântida.
 A invenção da comunidade luso-brasileira (2013), Representações da República (2013).
 In the field of articles appearing in specialized publications, the thematic issue “O tempo das revistas”, for Cultura.
 Revista de História e Teoria das Ideias (2009), should be highlighted.
-In what regards the study and digital reproduction of periodicals, we find the DVD editions of Alma Nacional (2004), O Tempo e o Modo, first and new series (2006 and 2008), the webpages dedicated to Estudos Sociais and Portugália (2005), and the Atlântida (2015), Revistas de Ideias e Cultura, Nova Silva, A Águia, and A Vida Portuguesa (2016) websites.
+With regards to the study and digital reproduction of periodicals, we find the DVD editions of Alma Nacional (2004), O Tempo e o Modo, first and new series (2006 and 2008), the webpages dedicated to Estudos Sociais and Portugália (2005), and, most notably, websites for such relevant periodicals as Atlântida (2015), A Águia (2016), Seara Nova (2017), Orpheu (2017), O Tempo e o Modo (2018), Suplemento de A Batalha (2018), Contemporânea (2018), A Construcção Moderna (2019), Sol Nascente (2020), and KWY (2021).